Improved Space-Time Tradeoffs for Permutation Problems via Extremal Combinatorics: Introduction

-One of the most central computational problems studied in the area of exact exponential time algorithms is the~\textsc{Traveling Salesperson Problem (TSP)}, and it was already a topic of very early work~\cite{Bellman62,HeldK61} that solves $N$-city instances in $O^*(2^N)$ time.\footnote{The $O^*()$ notation omits factors polynomial in the input size.} It poses the following very ambitious question: \begin{problem}[Problem 6 in~\cite{Woeginger04}] \ \begin{itemize} \item[] \textbf{(a)} Find an algorithm that solves $N$-city \TSP in $O^*(1.99^N)$ time, \item[] \textbf{(b)} Find an algorithm that solves $N$-city \TSP in $O^*(2^N)$ time and polynomial space. \end{itemize} \end{problem} While some progress on question Open Problem~\ref{op}\textbf{(a)} in the unweighted and bipartite cases has been made~\cite{Bjorklund14,Nederlof20}, it still remains wide open.
-For Open Problem~\ref{op}\textbf{(b)}, \cite{GurevichS87} gave an $O^*(4^N)$ time and poly space algorithm\footnote{Many papers cite the algorithm of~\cite{GurevichS87} as running in $O^*(4^N N^{O(\log N)})$, but it seems folklore knowledge that it can be improved relatively easily to $O^*(4^N)$ time and polynomial space with a simple trick from~\cite{dividecolor}).
+One of the most central computational problems studied in the area of exact exponential time algorithms is the~\textsc{Traveling Salesperson Problem (TSP)}, and it was already a topic of very early work~\cite{Bellman62,HeldK61} that solves $N$-vertex instances in $O^*(2^N)$ time.\footnote{The $O^*(\cdot)$ notation omits factors polynomial in the input size.} It poses the following very ambitious question: \begin{problem}[Problem 6 in~\cite{Woeginger04}] \ \begin{itemize} \item[] \textbf{(a)} Find an algorithm that solves $N$-vertex \TSP in $O^*(1.99^N)$ time, \item[] \textbf{(b)} Find an algorithm that solves $N$-vertex \TSP in $O^*(2^N)$ time and polynomial space. \end{itemize} \end{problem} While some progress on Open Problem~\ref{op}\textbf{(a)} in the unweighted and bipartite cases has been made~\cite{Bjorklund14,Nederlof20}, it still remains wide open.
+For Open Problem~\ref{op}\textbf{(b)}, \cite{GurevichS87} gave an $O^*(4^N)$ time and poly space algorithm\footnote{Many papers cite the algorithm of~\cite{GurevichS87} as running in $O^*(4^N N^{O(\log N)})$, but it seems folklore knowledge that it can be improved relatively easily to $O^*(4^N)$ time and polynomial space with a simple trick from~\cite{dividecolor}.
 For completeness we provide the simple algorithm in Appendix~\ref{sec:gs}.}, and it is a well-known open question whether this can be improved to even $O^*(3.99^N)$ time and polynomial space.

-\paragraph{Space-Time Tradeoffs.} Instead of requiring polynomial space as done in Open Problem~\ref{op}\textbf{(b)}, one can also study \emph{time-space trade-offs}: For every $S=S(N)$, what is the fastest running time $T=T(N)$ of any algorithm that solve $N$-city \TSP using only $S$ space?
-Such space-time tradeoffs are studied for several other NP-complete problems, like for example the \textsc{Subset Sum} problem~\cite{AustrinKKM13,DinurDKS12}).
+\paragraph{Space-Time Tradeoffs.} Instead of requiring polynomial space as done in Open Problem~\ref{op}\textbf{(b)}, one can also study \emph{time-space trade-offs}: For every $S=S(N)$, what is the fastest running time $T=T(N)$ of any algorithm that solves $N$-vertex \TSP using only $S$ space?
+Such space-time tradeoffs are studied for several other NP-complete problems, like for example the \textsc{Subset Sum} problem~\cite{AustrinKKM13,DinurDKS12}.